 2. Comparisons to Other Women

-They pit you against someone else to spark competition or make you feel inadequate.
+They pit you against someone else to spark competition.

 3. Jokes That Aren’t Funny

-They disguise their insults as humor but get defensive when you don’t laugh.
+They disguise insults as humor, then gaslight you when you don’t laugh.

 “Relax, I’m just joking.
 You’re too sensitive.”